moosetechnology/TreeSitterFamixIntegration/resources/docs/UserDocumentation.md

 This might be improved in the future by improving the FFI binding of TreeSitter, but in the meantime, we are proposing a wrapper for `TSNodes`.

 The root node of the tree can be wrapped in a `FamixTSRootNodeWrapper`.
-This wrapper can have two parameters set:
+This wrapper can have a visitor set to offer some utilities.

+If you use the `FamixTSAbstractVisitor` and the `FamixTSAbstractImporter`, it will be set automatically without you having to do anything (This happens in `FamixTSRootNode>>#accept:`).

+Knowing the visitor allows to enrich the API of the nodes with methods such as:
 - `completeSource` : This is the source of the file that produced this parsed tree
 - `relativePath` : This is the relative path of the file been parsed from the root `FileReference` provided by the parse

-If you use the `FamixTSAbstractVisitor` and the `FamixTSAbstractImporter`, those two will be set automatically without you having to do anything (This happens in `FamixTSRootNode>>#accept:`).

-Knowing the complete source allows to enrich the API of the nodes with methods such as:
 - `sourceText` : the source of the current node
 - `startPosition` : the start position of the node in the file
 - `endPosition` : the end position of the node in the file